Here's some palm tree information you may not know.

 When you saw through the trunk there aren't any growth rings either.

 Some more palm tree information that I can speak about are the seeds and/or fruit of the various varieties.
+Check out the page on starting a palm from seed here.

 The coconut tree is a great example of seeds a palm tree produces.
 You would think of it as fruit and not a seed, but if you took a coconut to the edge of the beach and planted it, a new tree would soon start to grow.